Timeline Shift: When Reality No Longer Feels the Same

 Final Reflection

-A timeline shift is not proof of anything beyond lived experience.
-It does not need to be justified or resolved.
-Its meaning lies in how it reshapes the relationship between consciousness and reality.
+In short, a time shift is not proof of anything beyond lived experience.
+It requires no justification or resolution.
+Its meaning lies in how it restructures the relationship between consciousness and reality.